ETICINSATechnologies/ShareticCLIENT/README.md

 - This repo (**ShareticCLIENT**) contains the source code of the Angular application.
 - The repo [**ShareticREST**](https://github.com/ETICINSATechnologies/ShareticREST) contains the source code of the Symfony application (as a RESTful API).

-They can be deployed to two different servers, just edit the config files if needed.
+They can be deployed on two different servers, just edit the config files if needed.

 ## ETIC INSA Technologies
 This project is initiated by the Computer and Information Systems team of INSA Lyon's Junior-Enterprise.